 \subsection{Helicity Amplitudes}

-Based on the effective Hamiltonian as Eq.\eqref{eq:hamiltonian}, the decay $B_c \to J/\psi(a_1,b_1)$ receives contributions from four types of Feynman diagrams in Fig.~\ref{fig:fig1}, corresponding to the factorizable emission amplitude $\mathcal{F}_{fe}$ and nonfactorizable emission amplitude $\mathcal{M}_{ne}$, where the subscripts \textbf{$fe$} and \textbf{$ne$} denote factorizable and nonfactorizable emission, respectively.
+Based on the effective Hamiltonian in Eq.~\eqref{eq:hamiltonian}, the decay $B_c \to J/\psi(a_1,b_1)$ can be described by the four types of Feynman diagrams shown in Fig.~\ref{fig:fig1}.
+These diagrams give rise to the factorizable emission amplitude $\mathcal{F}_{e}$ and the nonfactorizable emission amplitude $\mathcal{M}_{e}$.
 Since the operators $\mathcal{O}_{1,2}$ are of $(V-A)(V-A)$ current type, these diagrams collectively yield the total decay amplitude:

 here, the Wilson coefficients $C_1$ and $C_2$ are convolved with the amplitudes $\mathcal{F}_e$ and $\mathcal{M}_e$.
 For the $B_c \to J/\psi(a_1,b_1)$ decay, the amplitude exhibits distinct polarization characteristics, comprising one longitudinal component and two transverse components.
 The amplitude can be decomposed as: